 What is Chinoiserie and why the fascination?

-Travelling abroad in 16th century Europe was uncommon for most of the population and understandably people were fascinated by objects from far away and distant lands, with particular reference to China and India, which was becoming a popular location for trade.
-As word of Chinese sophisticated porcelain and lacquering techniques travelled through Europe, and the Indian textile trade and tea trades took off, so did a growing fascination for the “exotic orient” and its commodities – from the porcelain pottery (still referred to today as ‘China’) to textiles, furniture and art.
+As word of sophisticated Chinese porcelain and lacquering techniques travelled through Europe, and the Indian textile trade and tea trades took off, so did a growing fascination for the “exotic orient” and its commodities – from the porcelain pottery (still referred to today as ‘China’) to textiles, furniture and art.
+Thus developed chinoiserie design.

 (image: Realhomes.com)